Vollorak/hong-kong-guide/Places.md

 Watch your valuables and don't let people sell you overpriced tourist crap.
 They'll sell you incense at extortionate prices telling you they grant wishes or something.
 Just be aware of that.
-Also in case you get confused, Wong Tai Sin is also the name of the district so don't confuse it with the actual temple.
+Also in case you get confused, Wong Tai Sin is also the name of the district.

 ### Chi Lin Nunnery ★★★★